 Chelios, inducted in 2013, had a staggering 26-year career, playing in the NHL from 1983-84 through the 2009-10 season.
 A three-time Stanley Cup champion, he also won the Norris Trophy three times, and his 1,651 games played rank ninth in NHL history.
 He also won the first-ever Mark Messier Leadership Award in 2006-07 and was selected as a first or second-team All-Star seven times in his career.

 Hasek Completes the Team’s Legacy

 Hasek created a stir when he arrived in Hockeytown before the 2001-02 season and he did not disappoint.
 A 2014 inductee, he won two Stanley Cups, two Hart Trophies, two Lindsay Awards, three Jennings Trophies, six Vezina trophies, and was selected as a first or second-team All-Star six times.
-Among goalies, he ranks 14th all-time in wins, eighth in shutouts, and finished with a career save percentage of .922 and a goals-against-average of 2.20.
+Among goalies, he ranks 15th all-time in wins, is tied for eighth in shutouts, and finished with a career save percentage of .922 and a goals-against-average of 2.20.

 Each Red Wings championship was special in its own way, but fans who witnessed the 2001-02 season had the luxury of watching some of the sport’s greatest players team up for one common goal.
 With a firm salary cap now in place, the likelihood of a team being assembled like this ever again is low, but the memory of watching this will never be erased.